 We point out that previous assessments of the local phase space folds has not taken into account that true caustics (which are energy-sorted) and thick chevrons (which are not energy-sorted) are fundamentally different; any model that only generates chevrons in the Solar neighborhood is inconsistent with the observed data.
 Reports that phase space folds can be recovered $\geq$8 Gyr after collision should be viewed cautiously; chevrons that turn around at $v_r=0$ are not the same dynamical structure as the observed phase space folds, which turn around at $v_r>0$.

-In order to evaluate how phase-mixed the observed phase space distribution is, we upsample a simulation of a GSE analog merger event in the m12f Latte FIRE-2 cosmological zoom-in simulation, and subsequently develop a metric of phase mixing in $r$-$v_r$ phase space.
+The simple phase-mixing model does not include various interactions and time-dependent effects that could alter the rate at which merger debris phase mixes.
+In order to evaluate how phase-mixed the observed phase space distribution is in a way that accounts for these complicated effects, we upsample a simulation of a GSE analog merger event in the m12f Latte FIRE-2 cosmological zoom-in simulation, and subsequently develop a metric of phase mixing in $r$-$v_r$ phase space.
 This metric is a 2-dimensional extension of the 1-dimensional phase-mixing metric developed in \cite{Donlon2020}, called ``causticality.''

 We evaluate the causticality of the observed and simulated data, and find that the observed data and simulated data match best 1.5 Gyr after the dwarf galaxy collides with its host galaxy disk, although it is reasonable that the observed data matches the simulated data until 3 Gyr after collision.
 At times later than 3 Gyr, the simulated data is significantly more phase-mixed than the observed data; the observed data is certainly not as phase-mixed as one would expect for a merger that collided with the MW disk 8-11 Gyr ago.
 Including a large bar or other disequilibrium features only reduces the inferred age of the merger.